gideondk/sentinel/README.md

 * Supervision (and restart / reconnection functionality) on both server and client for a defined number of workers;
 * Default implementation for flow control;
 * Sequencing and continuing multiple client operations using `Tasks`;
-* Handling of read / write interests.
+* Handling of read / write interests;
+* Streaming Play Enumerator based pipeline.

 The following is currently missing in Sentinel, but will be added soon: